Nufall/Vision-Based-Desktop-Automation-with-Dynamic-Icon-Grounding/README.md

 2. **Template matching across detected crops.** Each candidate is cropped (with padding for the label text below) and scored against vendored Notepad icon templates using a shape + color score.
 This filters out non-Notepad icons that GroundingDINO also picked up (Recycle Bin, This PC, etc.).
 3. **OCR tiebreak.** When more than one detection passes the template threshold, EasyOCR reads the label below each candidate and picks the one whose text is closest to `"Notepad"`.
 OCR is skipped entirely when only one detection passes — usually the case — so the model loads only when it would change the answer.

-If no detection passes the template threshold, grounding returns "no match" rather than the highest-scoring fallback.
-The retry loop in `main.py` then restarts from `Win+D`.
-After 3 failed attempts on the same post, it raises.

 ## Setup